marianguceanu/awesome-config/README.md

 ## Installation
 There will soon be an installation script for all this that I should test, but until then, you need the following packages:
 - `awesome`
-- `terminal` || This is your choice, but I recommend `alacritty`, you just have to build it from source
+- `terminal` || This is your choice, but I recommend `alacritty`, you just have to build it from source and not change the config
 - `rofi`
 - `blueman`
 - `pavucontrol`